istopwg/ippregistry/README.md

     ./regtostrings ipp-registrations.xml | sort -u >ipp.strings

+The source XML file should be the current IANA IPP registration file at: (http://www.iana.org/assignments/ipp-registrations/ipp-registrations.xml).

+# Using the "regtosm" Tool

+" Note: The "regtosm" tool is under active development and should not be used as a replacement for the currently approved and published PWG Semantic Model schema.

+The "regtosm" tool reads the source XML registry file and writes a PWG Semantic Model XML schema to the specified directory.
+The following command will write the current registry to a directory called "test-schema":

+    ./regtosm ipp-registrations test-schema

-Again, the source XML file should be the current IANA IPP registration file at: (http://www.iana.org/assignments/ipp-registrations/ipp-registrations.xml).
+The source XML file should be the current IANA IPP registration file at: (http://www.iana.org/assignments/ipp-registrations/ipp-registrations.xml).